TechnicJelle/GPUForBeginners/docs/README.md

 From your first blank window, to your first triangle, to a 3D model loader, and hopefully beyond!

+The code of this guide will be C++, because that is by far the most common language in the Graphics Programming industry today.
+So this guide assumes that you are already familiar with C++.

 ## A quick history lesson on GPU Programming

 There exist many APIs with which you can control GPUs.